zhixiang5203/SwipeBackLayout/README.md

 SwipeBackLayout
 ===

+An Android library that help you to build app with swipe back gesture.

+## Note

 This project is based on [SwipeBackLayout](https://github.com/Issacw0ng/SwipeBackLayout), but this is an Android Studio project, so you can easily import to Android Studio.

 ## Requirement

+Studio version 0.0.4
 gradle version 1.9+

-An Android library that help you to build app with swipe back gesture.

 ![](https://github.com/Issacw0ng/SwipeBackLayout/blob/master/art/screenshot.png?raw=true)